Updated: March 2019

 I’m always jealous because my dad can be outside the entire day and walk inside un-burnt with bronzed skin.
 My mom, though, has red hair and freckles, and she has had more than enough dermatologist visits reminding her to stay out of the sun.
 My skin growing up was like my dad’s, but I feel like when I turned 20, things started to cross over.
 I had my first skin check in college, and it didn’t go as well as I wanted.
 My dermatologist found a few moles that weren’t healthy looking, as well as spots that needed to be tested.
 After they biopsied these spots, they let me know they were abnormal.
-I now go to the dermatologist every six months and to-date, I have had four spots removed which all classify as minor surgeries.
+I now go to the dermatologist every six months and to-date, I have had multiple spots removed which all classify as minor surgeries.
 I cannot stress enough how important it is to have your skin checked!
 Although I hate my scars from these, I can’t imagine what my skin would look like if I had let these go unnoticed.

 After my first skin check, I started to look into self tanners and spray tanning.
 In the past five years, I have become the go-to person for my friends if they have questions about either.
 They know I’m the girl who’s tested out everything and EVERY place.
-Being in a sorority definitely motivated this too 😉

 The self tanners and suggestions I’ve rounded up today work on all skin types and tones.
 They are a variety of price points, but I would say you need to watch price point based on your complexion and the way your skin reacts to sunlight.
 I’ll dive into this more on the separate self tanners below.